06 Safeguarding children, young people and vulnerable adults policy

 are called immediately.

-incapacitated the police are called immediately and a referral is made to social care.
+Preschool while incapacitated the police are called immediately and a referral is made to social care.

 Recording

-- The designated person completes 06.1b Safeguarding
+- The designated safeguarding lead completes 06.1b

 - Further updates/notes/conversations/ telephone calls are